Change a family order in Supreme Court if you both agree

 Take both copies of your documents to the Supreme Court registry where your original order was made.
 The registry location appears in the top right-hand corner of your order.

-If you're changing a child support order that was registered with the Family Maintenance Enforcement Program (FMEP), you must send a copy of the Requisition for Consent Order or for Order Without Notice (Form F29) to the FMEP office where the original order was registered.
+If you're changing a child support order that was registered with the BC Family Maintenance Agency (BCFMA), you must send a copy of the Requisition for Consent Order or for Order Without Notice (Form F29) to the BCFMA office where the original order was registered.

 You can mail or fax it.
-See the FMEP website for current addresses.
+See the BCFMA website for current addresses.

 Get the signed consent order from the court registry